Best Leg Curl Alternatives For Stronger, Bigger Legs!

 Leg curls got you down?
 Maybe you need something more challenging?
 We’ve got you covered…

-They are involved in functions such as walking and becomes especially important when running.
+They are involved in functions such as walking and become especially important when running.

-Strong hamstrings result in a faster speed when running and also makes it easier to stop and to change direction suddenly.
+Strong hamstrings result in a faster speed when running and also make it easier to stop and to change direction suddenly.